 Depending on how bad the problem is and the stage of pregnancy, a change in activities

 or bed rest may be ordered.
-The baby usually has to be delivered by cesarean section
+The baby often has to be delivered by cesarean section.

 Preeclampsia or eclampsia